 Comfortable, Stable Dentures With Dental Implants

-We provide a range of services to make sure that dentures fit well, are comfortable and look natural.
+We provide various services to ensure dentures fit well, are comfortable, and look natural.
 Denture slippage is a common problem dental wearers often have issues with.
-Properly designed and fitted dentures will prevent slippage for occurring.
-For greatest stability, patients may benefit from dental implants.
+Properly designed and fitted dentures will prevent slippage from occurring.

+For the greatest stability, patients may benefit from dental implants.
 Our dental Implantologist, Dr. Rafat, places titanium posts into your jaw bone to hold your dentures in place.

 Immediate Dentures